Imran Khan expresses reservations over deteriorating relations between Pakistan and Afghanistan - ExBulletin

 - Imran Khan expresses reservations over deteriorating relations between Pakistan and Afghanistan

-- The Turkish Central Bank raises its key rate to 50% in the face of inflation.
+- DOJ sues Apple in antitrust case, claims it has an illegal smartphone monopoly

-- US sues Apple in antitrust case, accusing it of iPhone monopoly
+- Fun, fashion, dancing and opera during spring break this weekend in the Vail Valley